amitlamsal/NIKE-Financial-Analytics-and-Revenue-Forecasting/README.md

 ---

 ## Part 3 — Stock Valuation & Investment Decision Model (Excel)
+### Business Question
+**Is NIKE stock undervalued or overvalued** at its current market price and what is the data-driven investment recommendation?

 A sophisticated Excel-based financial decision model combining competitor analysis, financial ratio analysis and regression modeling to generate a target stock price and Buy/Sell recommendation.